ARKopp/fabacademy2016/index.md

 ## So why do I do the fabacademy ?

-By doing the fabacademy I want to gain deeper knowledge in the fablab technoligies and get to know other and share knowledge with other makers and other fablabs that I can visit on my fablab tour.
-I also think it is a good way to focus my energy on a project I have been dreaming to build for a while - [the stickomat](final).
+I want to gain deeper knowledge in the fablab technolgies and get to know other maker and share knowledge and experiences with them  I also think it is a good way to focus my energy on a project I have been dreaming to build for a while - [the stickomat](final).

 ## License